qingyanyang/qingyanyang/README.md

    * React
    * ASP.NET Core Web API

-~ I like what I learnt in uni but couldn't find a relavant job HAHAHAHAHA ~

 <!--
 **qingyanyang/qingyanyang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.